British Columbia, Canada & Hyder, Alaska

-We again awoke pretty early and hit the road…Most of the pit stops of the day were to take photos of signs pointing to our main destination of the trip: Hyder, Alaska.
-Yes, yes, you can drive from Seattle to Alaska.
-Hyder is a small little town on the Canadian/British Columbian border accessibly by road.
+Yes, yes, you can drive from Seattle to Alaska: Hyder is a small little town on the Canadian/British Columbian border accessibly by road.

 We made a stop to see a glacier that while awesome definitely showed major effects of global warming.
 We stopped in Stewart, BC where we wanted to go to their Toaster Museum, but it was closed.
-We did stop for lunch at Silverado Cafe for lunch before taking off down the road back to the United States.
+We did stop for fish and chips at Silverado Cafe for lunch before taking off down the road back to the United States.